One Oil and Gas Right to Rule Them All

 Date Written: March 19, 2017

-This article is the first to identify major problems that occur from severance of the executive right, focusing on scenarios where the preferred outcome of the executive does not harmonize with that of the non-executive.
+This Article identifies major issues that arise out of the severance of the executive right from the underlying mineral estate, focusing on scenarios where the preferred outcome of the executive does not harmonize with that of the nonexecutive.
+That is, when the executive wishes to prohibit oil and gas development and the nonexecutive does not desire the same.
 First, severance of the executive right violates the basic premise underlying oil and gas jurisprudence—the belief that mineral resources should not be wasted.
-Second, the ownership intentions of a disagreeing executive and non-executive cannot be reconciled for mutual benefit.
-Therefore the rights of one property owner—usually the non-executive—is likely to be disregarded in favor of the other.
-Finally, the loss of a defining characteristic of the mineral estate—the right to execute the oil and gas lease—leads to economic inefficiencies in the ensuing transactions after severance.
-Therefore severance of the executive right prevents optimization of the property interest.
+This fundamental disapproval of waste shapes the producing state’s regulatory system, which essentially codifies this aversion in the rules of the regulating agency.
+Second, the ownership intentions of a disagreeing executive and nonexecutive cannot be reconciled for mutual benefit.
+Therefore, the rights of one property owner — usually the nonexecutive — are likely to be disregarded in favor of another — usually the executive.
+The nonexecutive requires oil and gas production in order to obtain the benefit of his property interest.
+But an executive interested in surface development likely acquired the executive right to effectuate the intent of his desired goals.
+Those goals likely do not include oil and gas production.
+Finally, the loss of a defining characteristic of the mineral estate — the right to execute the oil and gas lease — leads to economic inefficiencies in the ensuing transactions after severance.
+Therefore, severance of the executive right prevents optimization of the property interest.

-To address these issues, this Article examines several resolutory mechanisms: (1) non-retroactive prohibition of severance of the executive right from the associated mineral estate; (2) adverse possession of the executive right by the non-executive; (3) adoption of a variable standard of conduct approach; (4) enacting legislation similar to dormant mineral acts (“DMA”), which encourage development of mineral resources by declaring mineral interests abandoned after a prescribed period of time and reuniting the severed mineral and surface estate; and (5) finding a covenant to execute an oil and gas lease in the executive right property interest.
+To address these issues, this Article examines several resolution mechanisms: (1) prohibition of severance of the executive right from the associated mineral estate (non- retroactive); (2) adverse possession of the executive right by the nonexecutive; (3) adoption of a variable standard of conduct approach; (4) enacting legislation similar to dormant mineral acts, which encourage development of mineral resources by declaring mineral interests abandoned after a prescribed period of time and reuniting the severed mineral and surface estate; and, (5) finding an implied covenant to execute an oil and gas lease in the instrument that severs the executive right from the mineral interest.

 Keywords: executive right, oil and gas lease, mineral, oil and gas, Keep it in the Ground, implied covenant, adverse possession, dormant mineral act, restraint on alienation, standard of conduct